Write us

 Do I Need To Book The Inca Trail In Advance?

 Absolutely!
-Booking your Inca Trail trek well in advance is crucial.
-Availability is limited, so securing your spot early is the best way to ensure you get to experience this iconic journey.
-Reservations should be made online, and payment for your entrance fee is required to confirm your booking.
+It's crucial to book your Inca Trail trek well in advance.
+Availability is limited, so the best way to ensure you get to experience this trek to Machu Picchu is to secure your spot early.
+You can make reservations online, and payment of the entrance fee is required to confirm your booking.

-December, January, March: 3 – 5 weeks in advance
+• December, January, March: Book 3–5 weeks in advance

-April, October, November: 6 – 8 weeks in advance
+• April, October, November: Book 6–8 weeks in advance

-May, September: 6 – 7 months in advance
+• May, September: Book 6–7 months in advance

-June, July, August: 5 – 6 months in advance
+• June, July, August (peak season): Book 5–6 months in advance

-Note: The Inca Trail is closed in February for maintenance and heavy rains.
-Alternative treks and train visits to Machu Picchu are available during this time.
+Note: The Inca Trail is closed in February due to maintenance and heavy rains.
+However, alternative treks and train tours to Machu Picchu remain available during this period.

 How Do I Book The Inca Trail?

-To book, click on the "BOOK ONLINE" button on our website.
-Fill out the form with accurate details.
-We'll send you confirmation, and it’s essential to review all information carefully.
-Any discrepancies in passport numbers or names cannot be corrected later, which may result in entry issues.
+Click the "Book Online" button on our website to make a reservation.
+Fill out the form with your accurate details.
+We will send you a confirmation email, so it is essential that you review all information carefully.
+Discrepancies in passport numbers or names cannot be corrected later and may result in entry issues.

-The Inca Trail spans approximately 42 km (26 miles).
+The Inca Trail spans approximately 42 kilometers (26 miles).
 While the exact daily distances vary due to campsite assignments by the Ministry of Culture, plan to walk 6 to 9 hours each day.

 Can I Hike The Inca Trail Independently?

 No, independent hikes are not permitted.
-Since June 2002, all hikers must be accompanied by a certified guide.
-Licensed tour operators are required to meet stringent standards for equipment and safety.
+Since June 2002, all hikers have been required to be accompanied by a certified guide.
+Licensed tour operators are required to meet strict equipment and safety standards.

 How Many Tour Operators Are There?

-No, you must present a valid ID (passport) to enter Machu Picchu.
-Ensure your passport details are correctly noted on your ticket.
+No, you must present a valid passport to enter Inca Trail and Machu Picchu.
+Make sure that the details on your ticket are correct.

-Tickets must match your passport exactly.
-If there are errors, entry may be denied, and you might face additional fees for corrections.
+Your ticket must match your passport exactly.
+If there are errors, you may be denied entry and face additional fees for corrections.
 Double-check all details when booking to avoid issues.

 Are There Alternative Routes To The Inca Trail?